FallenAstaroth/stink/docs/en.md

    - Microsoft Edge
    - Brave
 2. Collecting the following data:
-   - Screenshot.
+   - Screenshot
-   - Cookies.
+   - Cookies
-   - Passwords.
+   - Passwords
-   - Bank cards.
+   - Bank cards
-   - IP-address.
+   - IP-address
-   - System configuration.
+   - System configuration
-   - Active processes.
+   - Active processes
 3. Sending an archive of collected data to Telegram.
 4. Execution in a separate thread.